 4) Building muscle helps more than anything

-Tightening up the loose skin is often as simple as putting something back under the skin that looks better than fat… Muscle!
-Lots and lots of strength training will make you look tight and toned, where before you looked flabby and loose.
+Tightening up the excess skin is often as simple as putting something back under the skin that looks better than fat: muscle!
+Lots and lots of strength training will make you look tight and toned where before you looked flabby and loose.
 This is an area where, when it comes to loose skin, you’ll get huge returns.

 5) Surgery is an option

 If you’ve lost a massive amount of weight, (150+ pounds, for example), you may find that loose skin simply can’t be dealt with any other way.
-There are no miracle cures for this problem, and surgery may be your only remaining option.
-Be careful though, it’s MAJOR surgery, it leaves significant scars, and the recovery is TOUGH.
-Your insurance also won’t cover it, because it’s purely for vanity purposes.
+There are no miracle cures for this problem and surgery may be your only remaining option.
+Be careful though, it’s majorsurgery, it leaves significant scars, and the recovery is TOUGH.
+Your insurance also won’t cover it because it’s purely for cosmetic purposes.
 Living with the loose skin might be easier (and it’s certainly cheaper).

-I learned after my own journey of 110lbs, that a combination of 2, 3, and 4 have put me in a place where my spouse is the only person who can tell I’ve lost weight, because the swimsuit hides the small amount of loose skin I have left — and more time will likely, eventually, hide the rest.
+I learned after my own journey of 110-pound-weight-loss, that a combination of 2, 3, and 4 have put me in a place where my spouse is the only person who can tell I’ve lost weight because the swimsuit hides the small amount of loose skin I have left—and more time will likely, eventually, hide the rest.